jbdelete/UFDEV/Readme.md

 1. You need to attach your name and email to this version so the remote knows who you are.
 2. Use the email address of your **GitHub account that you recieved the invite under**.
 3. Find
+   **~/UFDEV/Contrib.md**
-   **~/UFDEV/Contrib.md and open it in your editor**.
+   and open it in your editor.
-4. Add **YOURNAME** to the repsoitory.
+5. Add **YOURNAME** to the repsoitory.
-	**'## Your Name'**\
+	**'## Your Name'**
-5. Add **YOUREMAIL** to the repsoitory.
+6. Add **YOUREMAIL** to the repository.\
 	**'###Your University - Your department'** git is a distributed version control system so the version that resides on your machine is a full repository.
 This means that your local version must be updated first, and then the remote version on github needs to be updated.
 You **commit** to your local version then you **push** to the remote one.

-6. Before making anything permanent get the status of your local version.
+7. Before making anything permanent get the status of your local version.
 Change to the project directory (UFDEV).
 Then:\
    **$ git status**
-7. Commit your local changes.
+8. Commit your local changes.
 The -a parameter will tell the commit to add any new files.\
    **$ git -a commit**
-8. Now update the local repository with the remote.\
+9. Now update the local repository with the remote.\
    **$ git pull**
-9. Then push your changes to the remote repository on GitHub.
+10. Then push your changes to the remote repository on GitHub.
 YOURNAME is the name you used in step 2.
    (KEY) is a CRC string you recieve by email. \
    **$ git push -u https://(YOURNAME):(KEY)@github.com/jbdeete/UFDEV.git main**\
    for example my push command loks like:\
    **$ git push -u https://Jack:ghp_HXmEbbuUBC@github.com/jbdelete/UFDEV.git main**
-10. Save this long command somwhere so that you can copy and paste it.
+11. Save this long command somwhere so that you can copy and paste it.
-11. Go to\
+12. Go to\
    **https://github.com/jbdelete/UFDEV**
    and check the Contrib.md file to see if you changes were updated.
-12. Make sure Matlab was not running during this process.
+13. Make sure Matlab was not running during this process.
 If it was, close it and reopen, so it can see the MATLABPATH environment variable.
     Navigate to\
    	**~UFDEV/Project/matlab/MPS/main_rods**\
    and run\
 	main_JustRods.m
-13. Email any problems.
+14. Email any problems.